 Members of the Association of Värmlandsleder actively develop walking trails in Värmland.
 The following members offer accommodation facilities.
 Each is managed and staffed by people who love walking and walking trails.
 They will be happy to answer any questions you may have and offer excellent service to walkers.

 The trail Prästöleden starts on Linsön where you will find large grazing pastures.
 You can clearly see the tree-covered moraine ridges which run through the landscape.
 They were created when the inland ice melted.
 Stop by Linsöstugan, a cabin open to public.
 The trail continues west to Prästön, with lush deciduous forests.
 In the northern part of Prästön is a small viewing tower where you get a fine view over this bay of Lake Vänern.
 The whole area is part of Nötön-Åråsviken Nature reserve.
 The trail passes for the most part through pastures with grazing cows.
-The animals can be very curious, especially if you have a dog with you.
+The animals can be very curious.
+Don’t bring dogs.

 The trail Arskagsleden takes you through a landscape with pastures and old oaks.
 You walk through nice meadows and forests with many deciduous trees.
 At Arskagsudde, the far south of the peninsula, you have a nice view over Åråsviken, a bay area of Lake Vänern.
 The entire area is protected as a nature reserve, Nötön-Åråsviken.
 The trail runs, to a large part, through pastures with grazing cows.
-The animals can be very curious, especially if you bring a dog.
+The animals can be very curious.
 Show consideration, it is the cows that keep the landscape open.
+Don’t bring dogs.
 If you combine the two trails, Arskagsleden and Nötöleden, you can do a 13 km walk.

 Kycklingleden, The Chicken Trail, winds along Lake Vänern, through a rare hazel grove, up to the mountain, and down again through the unusual Chicken Dale where 38 rare species of plants and animals have been identified.
 You pass a site where the largest forest fire in over 50 years ravaged an area of 2 km² in 2004.
 From the picnic area on the mountain top you have a nice view over lake Vänern, the largest lake in Western Europe, measuring 5 650 km².
 Lake Vänern contains the biggest freshwater archipelago in Europe with more than 22 000 islands and islets.